knutopia/Modlogr/README.md

 ## Basic Operation

+*In short:* when the Raspberry Pi is powered on, and the audio interface is connected to it and powered on, then the Pi starts recording, and keeps recording.
+Turn turn off the equipment or disconnect the audio interface when you don't want it to be recording.

 ### Setup
 1. [Install](#installation) the project
 1. Connect your musical instrument to your audio interface to record it